CoatiSoftware/eSourcetrail/README.md

 ### Sourcetrail to Eclipse

-Right click in sourcetrail > Set IDE Curor | Eclipse should now open the file and put the cursor in the position form sourcetrail.
+Right click in Sourcetrail > Set IDE Curor | Eclipse should now open the file and put the cursor in the position form Sourcetrail.

 ### Eclipse to Sourcetrail

 Navigate your textcursor to the location.

-* Rightclik **eSourceTrail -> Sent Location to Sourcetrail**
+* Rightclik **eSourcetrail -> Sent Location to Sourcetrail**
 * Keybinding (see preferences)

 ## Preferences